 When the lure is retrieved, the skirted hook runs just below the waters surface, while the propellor cuts across the surface making a loud “buzzing” sound.
 Buzzbaits come in all different shapes, sizes, and colors but their function is primarily the same.

-This page is all about buzzbaits and how to fish them, but if your just looking for some of the best buzzbaits out there then check out our top three:
+This page is all about buzzbaits and how to fish them, but if you want to check out an awesome buzzbait click here.

 Types of Buzzbaits